Search for microscopic black holes in pp collisions at sqrt(s) = 8 TeV: Analysis method

 The scaling of the background to higher multiplicities is performed by normalising the background shape to data in each inclusive multiplicity bin in the control range ($1.9 < \ST < 2.3$\TeV), where any significant signal contribution has been already ruled out by earlier analyses~\cite{CMSBH,bh_full2011_jhep}.
 The lower boundary of the control region is chosen to be substantially above the trigger and multiparticle ($N \times 50$\GeV) turn-on regions.

-The $\ST$ distributions for data, for predicted background, and for three semiclassical and one quantum black hole signal benchmarks are shown in figures~\ref{fig:STexclusive}--\ref{fig:STinclusive2} for a number of exclusive and inclusive multiplicities.
-We do not plot the quantum black hole signal $\ST$ distributions for inclusive multiplicities of four or more, as the search for quantum black holes is not sensitive in higher inclusive multiplicity bins.
+The $\ST$ distributions for data, for predicted background, and for several semiclassical and quantum black hole signal benchmarks are shown in figures~\ref{fig:STexclusive}--\ref{fig:STinclusive2} for a number of exclusive and inclusive multiplicities.
+We do not plot the quantum black hole signal $\ST$ distributions for inclusive multiplicities of five or more, as the search for quantum black holes is not sensitive in higher inclusive multiplicity bins.
 No statistically significant excess of events over the expected background is observed in any of these spectra.